root-project/root/README/ReleaseNotes/v630/index.md

 ```

 - Support for projected fields, i.e. exposing other fields' data as a different (compatible) C++ type.
-Users should provide a mapping function that maps each projected subfield in the tree to theunderlying real field, e.g.
+Users should provide a mapping function that maps each projected subfield in the tree to the underlying real field, e.g.
 ```c++
 auto model = RNTupleModel::Create();
 auto fvec = model->MakeField<std::vector<float>>("vec");